Byomakesh-Debata/FIN-F414-FRAM-Lab2/README.md

 ## Report Requirements

-For each Greek, the report must present the formula, what is measures, the parameter ranges used, the plots from Step 4 and the analysis from step 4.
+For each Greek, the report must present the formula, what it measures, the parameter ranges used, the plots from Step 4 and the analysis from step 4.

 The report should read as your explanation of the results, not a restatement of the notebook.
 Your interpretations must be written in your own words and in clear, understandable language.
 Do not merely describe whether a line rises or falls.
 Explain what you understand from the result, why it happens, and, wherever possible, relate it to the mathematical formula of the Greek.